Disney reveals new 'Star Wars' immersive hotel

-(CNN) — Hold on to your light sabers, Disney has unveiled a new way to experience the universe of Jedi, droids and wookiees -- an immersive "Star Wars"-themed hotel.
+(CNN) — Hold on to your light sabers!
+Disney has unveiled a new way to experience the universe of Jedi, droids and wookiees -- an immersive "Star Wars"-themed hotel.

-Due to open in 2019 as part of the hotly anticipated "Star Wars" land being added to Disney World in Orlando, the hotel will allow guests to experience their own adventures on a self-contained space ship.
+Due to open in 2019 as part of the hotly anticipated "Star Wars" land being added to Disney World in Orlando, the hotel will allow guests to go on their own adventures on a self-contained spaceship.

 Tantalizing images of the hotel, complete with windows that show galactic views, were released as Bob Chapek, chairman of Walt Disney Parks and Resorts, revealed a slew of new attractions.

-Among revelations: the name for Disney's new expansions in Florida and California -- Star Wars: Galaxy's Edge.
+Among revelations is the name for Disney's new expansions in Florida and California: Star Wars: Galaxy's Edge.

 Join the Resistance